Mercury-Tech-Center/games-aviator-integration-sample/freebets.integration.md

 - **minMultiplier**: The minimum target multiplier required for the freebet to be cashed out.
 - **betNominal**: The nominal value of each freebet.
 - **requestId**: A unique identifier for the bulk freebet creation request.
+- **currency**: Currency, ISO 4217 format.
+Example USD

 - Note: all parameters are required.
-- Note: The accepted minimum value for minMultiplier is 1.00.
+- Note: The accepted minimum value for minMultiplier is 1.01.
 The maximum value is defined by the provider.
 - Note: betNominal should be within the range of minBet and maxBet, which are defined as configuration parameters during the provider's setup.

 **Response:**